 Explanation: In cases where reporting requirements are excessive or unnecessary, it would be helpful if the Commission had authority to suspend the reporting requirements of the Act.
-For example, during the past election cycle, the Commission encountered several problems relating to the reporting requirements of authorized committees whose respective candidates were not on the election ballot.
+For example, the Commission has encountered several problems relating to the reporting requirements of authorized committees whose respective candidates were not on the election ballot.
 The Commission had to consider whether the election-year reporting requirements were fully applicable to candidate committees operating under one of the following circumstances: